vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 Specify the path to an existing `ca.pem` file for the custom CA that you use to sign client certificates.
 Include the filename in the path.
 You can specify `--tls-ca` multiple times.
 If not specified, and if no CA exists in the certificate folder on the machine on which you run `vic-machine`, `vic-machine create` automatically generates a CA.

 <pre>--tls-ca <i>path_to_ca_file</i></pre>

+You must provide copies of the `cert.pem` and `key.pem` client certificate files to container developers so that they can connect Docker clients to the VCH.
+For information about how to connect Docker clients to VCHs, see [Configure the Docker Client for Use with vSphere Integrated Containers](../vic_app_dev/configure_docker_client.md).

 ## Server Certificates <a id="server"></a>